TUM-FAF/FAF-121-Leahu-Luminita/IDE/Lab#1/README.md

 	git add file1.txt            // adds this file on _testbranch_
 	git commit -m 'commit on testbranch'
 	```
-	Now when I'm use `git checkout master` there will be _file.txt_ in my folder, if I write `git checkout testbranch` will be both files.
+	Now when I'm using `git checkout master` there will be _file.txt_ in my folder, if I write `git checkout testbranch` will be both files.